Anguilla Local News

 www.news.ai Site Map Click to enlarge pictures

-Sandy Island of the Past Sandy Island is a tiny islet with a lagoon just off Road Bay.
-This sliver of an island is a favorite excursion destination in Anguilla.
-On April 16th 1997, Richard Berglund of Chicago sent me a picture of Sandy Island taken 8 or 10 years ago:
+Sandy Island of the Past On April 16th 1997, Richard Berglund of Chicago sent me a picture of Sandy Island taken in the early 90s/late 80s:

 "I started visiting Anguilla back in the 60's with my Dad and it is the only place in the world as far as I'm concerned.
 I'm still in a state of 'denial' as far as phones, traffic lights and hotels are concerned but give me another 20 years and I'll get over it.
 And Anguillians are truly God's people.